kodtodya/fuse-7-istio-examples/training-service-istio-example/README.md

-# Istio Distributed Tracing - Fuse Booster
+# Istio Distributed Tracing - Fuse Demo

 ## Overview

 The Fuse Istio Distributed Tracing booster demonstrates Istio’s Distributed Tracing via a (minimally) instrumented set of Apache Camel/Spring Boot applications:

-* A _name service_ that returns a name to greet.
+* A _user-api-service_ that returns a response from training service with the help of so-called db operations.
-* A _greeting service_ that invokes the name service to get a name and then returns the `Hello, NAME` string.
+* A _db-interaction-service_ that stores the data and helps us with some storage operations.

 When you run this booster, it injects Istio envoy proxy sidecars containers and both applications become part of a "service mesh".
 Istio automatically gathers tracing information by following the flow of a request across the services.